A. God rebukes the returning remnant for their misplaced priorities.

 5. (7-11) What they must do: rebuild the temple.

 a.
-Go up to the mountains and bring wood: God calls them to work.
-Sometimes God’s cause needs work, work that is supported by prayer, not work that is neglected because of pretended “spiritual” service.
+Go up to the mountains and bring wood: God called them to work.
+Sometimes God’s cause needs work, work that is supported by prayer, not work that is neglected because of in pretense of spiritual service.

 i.
-God is also telling them to do it with the right kind of heart; a heart that wants to please and glorify God
+God was also telling them to do it with the right kind of heart; a heart that wanted to please and glorify God

 c.
 You looked for much, but indeed it came to little: When God was neglected, nothing worked right.
 They were able to accomplish some things (like building their own houses), but it didn’t bring the satisfaction that it should have.

 d.
 For I called for a drought on the land: We can imagine the people of God were depressed and discouraged because of the drought.
 They probably thought it was all an attack of Satan, and prayed fervently against what they said was Satan’s plot.
 Yet it wasn’t Satan’s doing at all, but it was the LORD who called for a drought on the land.
 The problem wasn’t Satan, but their priorities.